andychu/rsc-regexp/py/README.md

         Match,
     }

-- Combine the NFA simulation into one function (see below).
-It's a lot simpler if you don't have to worry about efficiency or memory management.
+- Combine the NFA simulation into fewer function (see below).
+It's simpler if you don't have to worry about efficiency or memory management.
   - The state "lists" are represented as a Python `Dict[int, State]`, because `set()` can only contain hashable values, and `dataclass` instances aren't hashable unless `frozen=True`.

 The `py/nfa.py` file now **passes original tests**, except the `a.b` test, which is intentional.
 We're interpreting `.` in the traditional way (any char).

 ## I Read the Rust Code